engdan77/otis_app/README.md

-edoAutoHomeMobile
+otis_app
 ==============

 Background
 --------------

-This is a graphical App for Apple IOS, Android (but also native MacOSX and Windows) for accessing sensors registered by edoAutoHome Server, developed in Python using Kivy-framework.
+This is a graphical App for Apple IOS, Android (but also native MacOSX and Windows) for accessing sensors registered by otis_service Server, developed in Python using Kivy-framework.
 Main purpose was initially to get to know how you could use Python for Mobile application development where TCP/JSON would be used for communication between server and client.